DJDanl/cpp-docs.pt-br/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parâmetros

-`_State` Sinalizadores adicionais a serem definidos.
+*Estad_o* sinalizadores adicionais a serem definidos.

 ### <a name="remarks"></a>Comentários